Budget 2013: Fuel duty rise cancelled by chancellor

 Hence, about 42% of the pump price ends up in the government coffers as duty.
 This rises to 59% once value added tax (VAT) has been added, according to the RAC Foundation.

 As such, petrol and diesel are amongst the main drivers of overall transport costs, according to the Office for National Statistics.

 In the 2011-12 financial year, the Treasury received £26.8bn from fuel duty, a near trebling of the £9.63bn fuel duty received in 1990-91.

 The fuel duty takings were lower, however, than they were during the previous year, when they peaked at £27.26bn.

-This was because 527 million fewer litres of petrol and diesel were sold, as individuals and companies chose to drive less, according to Edmund King, president of the Automobile Association (AA).'No brainer'
+This was because 527 million fewer litres of petrol and diesel were sold, as individuals and companies chose to drive less, according to Edmund King, president of the Automobile Association (AA).

 Consumer groups and industry bodies have welcomed the freeze.
 Both say higher fuel prices have curbed many people's driving and hurt the economy.

 "This news provides breathing space for families being smothered by the soaring costs of motoring, especially the 800,000 households spending more than a quarter of their income on operating a vehicle," said Prof Stephen Glaister, director of the RAC Foundation.
 The AA's Mr King said "76% of AA members are cutting back on journeys, household expenditure or both, due to the high cost of fuel".